outmoded/oz/README.md

 must be the same across all Oz methods and deployments in order to allow the server to parse and generate compatible encoded strings.

+The `encryptionPassword` value is passed directly to the [Iron](https://github.com/hueniverse/iron) module which supports additional inputs for pre-generated encryption and integrity keys as well as password rotation.

 ##### `loadAppFunc`

 The application lookup method using the signature `function(id, next)` where: